stscoundrel/alliser/README.md

 Detect & list not allowed file extensions in a project.
 Scans project & compares findings against list of allowed filetypes.

+Also available for your CI as batteries included [Github Action](https://github.com/marketplace/actions/alliser-action).

 ### Install

 `yarn add alliser`